JavideSs/insta-extract/README.md

 When you login with the -l option the session is saved in the usersession file, it will be used for the following extractions.
 So it is not necessary to use the option while the file exists.

 ### Limitations

+If the account is private and you have not logged in or are not following him, you can only get user info.

-The instagram api limits unlogged users to only access a finite number of times and not extracting information from privates accounts, also:
+The instagram api limits unlogged users to:
 - The option of followings and followers will not be available.
 - Post information will have a limit of a range of the last 12 posts.